finboy97/AoC25/README.md

 #### day 6
 - part 1 - fairly simple
 - part 2 - once I decided to just flip the columnar numbers into their own list entry, then it was quite easy.
 Most happy that I didn't get any outside influence on my answer.

+#### day 7
+- part 1 - Run through the rows and add | to next row if possible.
+- part 2 - INCOMPLETE - working on using stack to explore routes down path but ran out of time